Helle Tem Cover

 • Best Traditional Bushcraft Knife – ESEE PR4

-The PR4 is based very closely on Horace Kepharts design for his ideal knife and features a 4 inch cutting edge and a blade of 1095 Carbon steel.
-This optimum size it meets Kepharts requirements for a smaller knife and the spear point isn’t overtly ‘stabby’ nor in anyway oriented towards combat.
+The PR4 is based very closely on Horace Kepharts design for his ideal knife and features a 4-inch cutting edge and a blade of 1095 Carbon steel.
+This optimum size meets Kephart’s requirements for a smaller knife, and the spear point isn’t overtly ‘stabby’ nor in any way oriented towards combat.

-With so many knives marketed specifically as bushcraft knives and so many others which are perfect for bushcraft even though it’s not in the name, you are spoiled for choice.
-Those here are some of the best production knives available across a range of styles and for a range of budgets, there should be something here for everyone.
+With so many knives marketed specifically as bushcraft knives and so many others perfect for bushcraft, you are spoiled for choice, even though it’s not in the name.
+Those are some of the best production knives available across a range of styles, and for a range of budgets, there should be something here for everyone.

 The key though, whatever knife you choose, is to get out there and use it.
 Dirt time as influential survival expert Tom Brown Jr. calls it is the most important thing when it comes to survival skills and bushcraft, get out there with your knife and live it!